russmckendrick/records/content/albums/attack-of-the-grey-lantern-live-at-the-ritz-12803625/index.md

 ---
 title: "Paul Draper - Attack Of The Grey Lantern Live At The Ritz"
-album_artist: "Paul Draper"
+artist: "Paul Draper"
-album_title: "Attack Of The Grey Lantern Live At The Ritz"
+album_name: "Attack Of The Grey Lantern Live At The Ritz"
 date: 2018-11-23
 release_id: "12803625"
 slug: "attack-of-the-grey-lantern-live-at-the-ritz-12803625"
+hideSummary: true
 cover:
     image: "attack-of-the-grey-lantern-live-at-the-ritz-12803625.jpg"
+    alt: "Attack Of The Grey Lantern Live At The Ritz by Paul Draper"
+    caption: "Attack Of The Grey Lantern Live At The Ritz by Paul Draper"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: null
 ---

 ## Tracklisting